-At St Dunstan's Cheam C of E Primary School our aim is to provide the highest quality care and education for all our children thereby giving them a strong foundation for their future learning.
-Our objective is to:
+Our aim is to provide the highest quality care and education for all our children thereby giving them a strong foundation for their future learning.
+We:

 - promote all round development through a balanced and broadly based curriculum which responds to the needs and interests of the child; - promote the spiritual, moral and religious education of the children in our care; - provide a safe, secure and stimulating environment with motivating and enjoyable learning experiences that enable children to become confident and independent; - establish and maintain partnership between the home and school and acknowledge the important role of parents/carers in their child's education; - help children to have self esteem and confidence and to encourage the development of self discipline and independence; - develop children's early knowledge, understanding, skills and attitudes; - ensure continuity of approach for all Foundation Stage children in all Early Years classes, by regular staff liaison.